amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 **Adjacency List**

-Adjacency List is one of the most common way to represent graphs.
-Eeach node has a list of all the nodes connected to it.
+Adjacency List is one of the most common ways to represent graphs.
+Each node has a list of all the nodes connected to it.

 Graphs can be represented as an adjacency list using an Array (or HashMap) containing the nodes.
-Each of this node entries contains a list (array, linked list, set, ...) that list its adjacent nodes.
+Each of this node entries includes a list (array, linked list, set, etc.) that list its adjacent nodes.

 For instance in the graph above we have that `a` has an connection to `b` and also a self-loop to itself.
 In turn, `b` has a connection to `c` and so on: